oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 *   Networks that aren't used by VMs
 *   The VMs are down and the change doesn't include modifying a VM network to a non-VM network.

-The feature will be enabled only for 3.1 clusters and above since it relies on the 'Setup Networks' which introduced in 3.1.
+The feature will be enabled only for 3.1 clusters and above since it relies on the 'Setup Networks' which was introduced in 3.1.

 #### Phase 2